nrmanohar/montecarlo/_sources/getting_started.rst.txt

   :width: 400
   :alt: Metro plot 2

 note how the output is smoother.
-More sweeps allows you to be more accurate with your plots, at a cost of a higher computation time.
+More sweeps allows you to be more accurate with your plots, at the cost of a higher computation time.